The Arnaout Lab

-Rima Arnaout is an Assistant Professor in Medicine (Cardiology) and a member of the UCSF Institute for Computational Health Sciences (ICHS).
+Rima Arnaout is an Assistant Professor in Medicine (Cardiology), a member of the Bakar Computational Health Sciences Institute, and faculty in the UCSF Graduate Program in Biological and Medical Informatics.
 She is a physician-scientist with a background in genetics, clinical research and programming, and a practicing cardiologist board-certified in multi-modality cardiovascular imaging.

 Erin Chinn, MS , Data Science Researcher

 Erin received dual undergraduate degrees from UC Davis in Biology and Mechanical Engineering.
 She worked as a process engineer in the Bay Area before receiving a Master’s Degree in Analytics from the University of San Francisco.

 Lara Curran, MBBS BSc , Visiting Research Scholar

 Dr. Curran is trained in internal medicine and has an interest in cardiology.
 She is a visiting researcher from the UK.